 Functionally, one of the major differences between the KL250 and the KLR250 is the engine.
-Both bikes have 250 cc singles but the KL’s is air-cooled vs. the KLR250’s water-cooled engine.
+Both bikes have 250 cc singles but the KL’s single is air-cooled vs. the KLR250’s water-cooled engine.

 I did this the first month I owned my bike and it made a tremendous difference for the better.

 Another difference between the KLR ad the KL is the frame – and seat height.
-It is a physically smaller bike than the KLR and you sit much lower in the KL (seat height is 32.7 inches).
+The Sherpa is a physically smaller bike than the KLR and you sit much lower in the KL (seat height is 32.7 inches).
 This is a plus for shorter riders as well as new riders.
-But taller riders (I’m 6 ft 3) can ride this bike, too.
+But taller riders (I’m 6 ft 3) can still comfortably ride this bike, too.